Most babies and toddlers like to have something soft and comforting, such as a blanket or toy to help them feel secure as they fall asleep.

-Comfort objects can be very useful in helping little ones settle and go from waking to sleeping.
-They can also help babies and toddlers feel more secure when they’re away from mom and dad, at nursery for example.
+Comfort items, also known as comfort objects can be very useful in helping little ones settle and go from waking to sleeping.
+They can also help babies and toddlers feel more secure when they’re away from mum and dad.
 That’s why they’re known as transitional objects.
-They help your child transition from one state to another (e.g. waking to sleeping) and provide feelings of comfort and security when they’re away from familiar people and surroundings.
+They help your child transition from one state to another (e.g. waking to sleeping) and provide feelings of comfort and security when a baby or toddler is away from familiar people and surroundings.

 Because these comforters help your child feel safe, calm and happy, you shouldn’t discourage them, no matter how worn and grubby they look.
 They are actually a sign that your child is developing skills to help them cope with their independence.